vehicle-routing-problem/vehicle-routing-problem.github.io/_posts/2015-11-01-instrucao.md

 </a>

 <a href="http://onlinelibrary.wiley.com/doi/10.1002/net.3230110211/abstract" target="_blank" title="Complexity of vehicle routing and scheduling problems">
-`Lenstra, Jan Karel, and A. H. G. Kan.
+`Lenstra, Jan Karel, and A. H. G. Rinnooy Kan.
 "Complexity of vehicle routing and scheduling problems."
 Networks 11.2 (1981): 221-227.`
 </a>

 <a href="http://dl.acm.org/citation.cfm?id=578533" target="_blank" title="Computers and intractability : a guide to the theory of NP-completeness">